mortenbrudvik/MeditationAppIOS/README.md

 # MeditationAppIOS
-Meditation App with support for HealthKit
+Meditation App for iPhone and Apple Watch with support for HealthKit

 A demonstration of the use of HealthKit.
 It´s also my first time creating the GUI from code only, without using the Storyboard.